leoraggy/Test-API/README.md

 sudo systemctl status test-api.service
 ```

-## 🛑 Stopping the Service
+## 🛑 Stopping the Service - Skip this step on the first run through.
+This is for when you need to deploy changes

 If you need to stop the service, use the following command:

 ```bash
 sudo systemctl stop test-api.service
 ```

-### Skip this on the first run through.
-This is only for applying updates to your server.js

 If you need to stop the service to update it, this command will stop the service immediately, halting its execution.